Area Forecast Discussion

 SFO Bridge Approach...Similar to KSFO.

-Monterey Bay area.
-Light to moderate westerly winds this
+Monterey Bay Terminals...Light winds this evening, MVFR/VFR.

 PUBLIC FORECAST: Bell

 Visit us at www.weather.gov/sanfrancisco